nowreenjahan/gesture_mimicry/README.md

 ## Overview

-The system captures finger bending using flex sensors mounted on a glove and reproduces the corresponding finger movements using servo motors.
+The system captures finger bending using flex sensors mounted on a glove and reproduces the corresponding finger movements on a 3D-printed robotic hand.

 ## System